By Leonard Williams

 Once a student understands that they need to control their own learning-and the speed in which it takes place-learning is almost always easier.
 They can then identify the most comfortable speed, and consequently, learn faster and learn more.

 Learning Requires Rapid Feedback.

-Feedback is a critical part of the learning process, one that’s often overlooked.
-The more immediate and meaningful the feedback is, the quicker people learn.
+Feedback is a critical part of the learning process, one that's often overlooked.
+The more immediate and meaningful the feedback is, the more quickly people learn.

 Consider how classrooms usually work: Information is presented over days or weeks, or sometimes over months.
 Then students are tested.
 Until they see test results, students may not know whether their learning is effective.

 The best learning situation gives the learner immediate feedback on their progress.
 A good GED test study program should include continuous ways for students to connect their learning effort with what they've successfully learned.
 With feedback, students can quickly identify whether they've learned material and reinforce the learning process by using information quickly and frequently.